Best 7 Days In Croatia – Top 7 day Itineraries

 Better known as Qarth to Game of Thrones fans (scenes depicting the fictional city were filmed here), Trogir is another coastal gem in Croatia’s travel crown.
 Just 17 miles from Split, Trogir is actually a tiny island with bridges to the larger island of Ciovo and the mainland.

-The town itself is set within centuries-old city walls and is home to everything from Romanesque and Venetian architecture to beautiful Renaissance buildings.
-It’s exactly that which gives Trogir a UNESCO World Heritage listing.
+The town is set within centuries-old city walls and is home to everything from Romanesque and Venetian architecture to beautiful Renaissance buildings.
+This is exactly what gives Trogir a UNESCO World Heritage listing.

 Vis

-Vis has only been open to tourists in recent years since 1989; that’s because it was used as a naval base following World War II.
-The decades of its isolation have led to it being relatively undeveloped when compared to other Croatian islands.
+Vis has only been open to tourists since 1989.
+That’s because it was used as a naval base following World War II.
+The decades of its isolation have left it relatively undeveloped compared to other Croatian islands.

-But as well as nature, there are also historic sights to discover on the Island of Vis, such as the ancient city walls of Vis.
-There is the archeological museum (home to a bronze head of the Greek goddess Artemis that dates back to the 4th century BC).
+But in addition to nature, the Island of Vis offers historic sights, such as the ancient city walls.
+The archeological museum (home to a bronze head of the Greek goddess Artemis dating back to the 4th century BC) has also increased its popularity.
 Mamma Mia!
-Here We Go Again being filmed on the island has naturally increased its popularity.
+Here We Go Again, being filmed on the island, has also contributed to its popularity.

-You can take a boat trip to the nearby Blue Cave, also known as the Blue Lagoon, to take in the bluest of blue caves you have ever seen in your life.
+You can take a boat trip to the nearby Blue Cave, also known as the Blue Lagoon, to see the bluest cave you have ever seen.

 Kotor, Montenegro